kant/TAEML/README.md

-# TAEML (Few-shot Classificaiton)
+# TAEML (Few-shot Classification)

 ### **CONTENT**
 > TAEML: Task-Adaptive Ensemble of Meta-Leaners for Few-shot Classification

 + Minseop Park(AITRICS), Saehoon Kim (AITRICS), Jungtaek Kim (POSTECH), Yanbin Liu (UTS), Seungjin Choi(POSTECH)

 <b> Update (December 12, 2018)</b> TensorFlow implementation of [TAEML: Task-Adaptive Ensemble of Meta-Learners for Few-Shot Classification](http://metalearning.ml/2018/papers/metalearn2018_paper22.pdf) which tackles the limitation of current meta-learning framework for few-shot classification, that the target tasks and the training tasks are sampled from the same task distribution.
-Our model efficiently solves this problem by training the model to putt the ensemble weights on the pre-trained meta-learners asscosiated with each task distribution.
+Our model efficiently solves this problem by training the model to put the ensemble weights on the pre-trained meta-learners associated with each task distribution.

 ## Abstract
 Most of meta-learning methods assume that a set of tasks in the meta-training